Diabrotica undecimpunctata: Description

 In the adult form, it eats leaves of many crops, including squash, cucumbers, soybeans, cotton, beans, and corn.
 Adult beetles lay eggs in the soil near a cucurbit plant.
-The eggs hatch around mid spring and take 6–9 days to hatch under favorable conditions.
+In a lifetime, females can lay between 150 and 400 eggs.
+However, there have been cases in which females have surpassed this quota, with some laying a total of 1,200 eggs.
+The eggs hatch around mid-spring and take 6–9 days to hatch under favorable conditions.
+In some cases, specifically when the climate is at a lower temperature, eggs can take 30 days to hatch.
+The ideal soil for egg survival is moist.
 The larval stage lasts around 2–3 weeks and the larvae are yellowish and wormlike.
 After the larval stage insects become pupae, this stage lasts for 6–10 days.
+The pupae measure around 6.25 millimeters in length and 3.5 millimeters in width.
+They feature a pair of robust spines located at the end of their abdomen, along with smaller spines on the upper side of their other abdominal segments.
 After 6–10 days the adult beetle emerges.
 Adult beetles are greenish-yellow with six large black spots on each elytron.
 They are about 0.5 cm long.
+In the summertime, adults usually have a lifespan of 60 days, while in winter, they can survive for as long as 200 days.

 Distribution

-This species is found throughout southern Canada, the continental USA, and the central highlands of Mexico.
+This species is found throughout southern Canada, the continental United States, and the central highlands of Mexico, but is particularly widespread throughout the southern states.